jnozzi/cocoadev.com/markdown/CalendarWrapper.md

 **
 http://www.oops.se/~malte/software.html

 An iCalendar parser written in Objective-C. It's at a very experimental stage right now and only handles the inital parsing of iCalendar content lines.
-It works in a fashion similar to a General/SAXParser.
+It works in a fashion similar to a SAXParser.

  *
  **